 Reducing threats to biodiversity

-1. Retain and restore freshwater, marine and terrestrial ecosystems, increasing by at least [50%] the land and sea area under comprehensive spatial planning addressing land/sea use change, achieving by 2030 a net increase in area, connectivity and integrity and retaining existing intact areas and wilderness.
+1. Retain and restore freshwater, marine and terrestrial ecosystems, increasing by at least [50%] the land and sea area under improved conservation management through comprehensive spatial planning addressing land/sea use change, achieving by 2030 an increase in area, connectivity and integrity and retaining and improving conservation management of existing primary ecosystems including intact landscapes and wilderness.

-2. Protect sites of particular importance for biodiversity through protected areas and other effective area-based conservation measures, by 2030 covering at least [60%] of such sites and at least [30%] of land and sea areas with at least [10%] under strict protection.
+2. Protect sites of particular importance for biodiversity through protected areas and other effective area-based conservation measures, by 2030 covering at least [60%] of such sites and at least [30%] of land and sea areas with at least [an additional 20%] under strict protection.

 3. Control all pathways for the introduction of invasive alien species, achieving by 2030 a [50%] reduction in the rate of new introductions, and eradicate or control invasive alien species to eliminate or reduce their impacts by 2030 in at least [50%] of priority sites.